Ergodiscord: An Operational and Distinct Notion of Quantumness of Correlations: Introduction

-{\it Introduction.--} Correlations stand at the forefront of scientific inquiry across various fields of study.
-Their systematic investigation plays a crucial role in enhancing our understanding of the physical world \cite{Pearl2009}.
-This is especially evident while studying quantum systems consisting of multiple sub-parts.
-For instance, the puzzling features of quantum correlations as exemplified by the phenomena of entanglement and steering have been recognized since the early days of quantum theory \cite{Einstein1935,Bohr1935,Schrdinger1935,*Schrdinger1936}.
-Later J. S. Bell, in his seminal work, built on the notion of quantum entanglement to establish the physical phenomenon of quantum nonlocality \cite{Bell1964,*Bell1966} (see also \cite{Mermin1993}).
-Along with capturing fundamentally distinct notions of nonclassicality \cite{Werner1989,Barrett2002,Wiseman2007}, quantum entanglement, steering, and nonlocality also find a number of utilities across a spectrum of applications at the heart of modern quantum technologies \cite{Horodecki2009,Guhne2009,Brunner2014,Uola2020}.
-More recently, it has been identified that quantum discord encapsulates nonclassicality even in an unentangled quantum state \cite{Zurek2000,Ollivier2001,Henderson2001} (see also \cite{Modi2012,Adesso2016}).
-The study of nonclassical correlations, with an emphasis on their identification, quantification, and classification, thus stands as a pivotal objective in quantum information research during the last few decades.
+Correlations are central to scientific inquiry across many disciplines, with their systematic study playing a key role in advancing our understanding of the physical world \cite{Pearl2009}.
+This is especially evident in the study of quantum systems comprising multiple subsystems.
+The intriguing nature of quantum correlations, as exemplified by entanglement and steering, has been recognized since the early foundations of quantum theory \cite{Einstein1935,Bohr1935,Schrdinger1935,*Schrdinger1936}.
+Building on these ideas, J. S. Bell, in his landmark work, extended the concept of quantum entanglement to establish quantum nonlocality \cite{Bell1964,*Bell1966} (see also \cite{Mermin1993}).
+Alongside their role in defining fundamental notions of nonclassicality \cite{Werner1989,Barrett2002,Wiseman2007}, quantum entanglement, steering, and nonlocality have found numerous applications in the rapidly advancing field of quantum technologies \cite{Horodecki2009,Guhne2009,Brunner2014,Uola2020}.
+More recently, it has been shown that quantum discord captures nonclassicality even in unentangled states \cite{Zurek2000,Ollivier2001,Henderson2001} (see also \cite{Modi2012,Adesso2016}).
+Consequently, the investigation of nonclassical correlations, with a focus on their identification, quantification, and classification, has become a central objective in quantum information research over the past few decades.